 A story by Edinburgh Leisure

-We delivered Activ8 a weekly multi-sport session for children and young people aged 7-17 with physical and learning disabilities.
-The sessions, which run on Saturday mornings at Gracemount Leisure Centre in Edinburgh, give participants the chance to have fun getting active and give carers some respite.
+Our ASN multi sports sessions are weekly activities for children and young people aged 7-17 with physical and learning disabilities.
+The sessions, which run on Saturday mornings at Gracemount Leisure Centre, give participants the chance to have fun getting active and give carers some respite.

 What Edinburgh Leisure has learned